-How can I save on my premium?
-Why does my premium adjustment differ from the Swiss average?
-Here you’ll find the answers to questions often asked by Sanitas customers.
+How can I save money on my premiums?
+Why is my premium adjustment different to the Swiss average?
+Here we answer questions frequently asked by our customers in relation to premiums.

 There are a number of ways to reduce your premium, which we’ve listed below.
 We’re also happy to advise you personally.

 Switzerland has one of the best healthcare systems in the world.
-This first-class care comes at a cost, which is reflected in health insurance premiums.
-Below we’ve listed the key factors that drive up the costs of basic and supplementary insurance.
-There are often also premium regions where the premiums for basic insurance remain the same or even decrease.
-And with supplementary insurance there are always plans for which the premiums remain stable.
+This first-class care comes at a cost, which is reflected in the health insurance premiums.
+Below you’ll find a list of the key factors that drive up the costs of basic and supplementary insurance.
+There are often also premium regions where the basic insurance premiums remain the same or even decrease.
+And with supplementary insurance there are sometimes plans for which the premiums remain stable.

 Factors affecting premiums:

 The average values for basic insurance communicated in the media usually have no bearing on your individual premium.
 There are a number of reasons for this:

-Benefit costs in your region: The Federal Office of Public Health stipulates that premiums must cover the costs in each region.
+Benefit costs in your region: The Federal Office of Public Health stipulates that premiums must cover the costs in each canton.
 Premiums primarily reflect the benefit costs of a health insurer, which is the costs they pay out for doctors, therapists, hospital stays and drugs.
-The cost of benefits can vary considerably depending on a number of factors, including the structure of a health insurer’s customer base and the insureds’ place of residence.
+The cost of claims can vary considerably as it depends on a number of factors, including the structure of a health insurer’s customer base and the insureds’ place of residence.
 That’s why the premium of 44-year-old Mr M. living in canton X differs from the premium of 44-year-old Mr B. living in canton Y.

 Since 2018, the FOPH has used a new figure when it communicates premiums.
 Instead of publishing the change in standard premium, the change in average premium is used instead.
 This average value is more representative, because along with the elective deductible, alternative insurance model, premium region, etc., it also takes into account the lower premiums for young adults.